BklynIrish/plotly_challenge/README.md

 ## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages or Heroku.
-Submit the links to your deployment and your GitHub repo.
+Deploy my app to a free static page hosting service, such as GitHub Pages or Heroku.
+Submit the links to my deployment and my GitHub repo.

-Here is a [guide](Heroku_Deployment_Guide.md) to deploying your app Heroku.
+Here is a [guide](Heroku_Deployment_Guide.md) to deploying my app uaing Heroku.

 ## Hints

-* Use `console.log` inside of your JavaScript code to see what your data looks like at each step.
+* Use `console.log` inside of my JavaScript code to see what my data looks like at each step.

 * Refer to the [Plotly.js documentation](https://plot.ly/javascript/) when building the plots.